klarna-incubator/heapview/README.md

 [![License][license-image]][license-url]
 [![Developed at Klarna][klarna-image]][klarna-url]

-Heapview is a tool to help you out in [post mortem debugging scenarios].
+Heapview is a tool to help you out in [post mortem debugging scenarios](#post-mortems).

-## Post mortems

-Post mortem debugging usually happens when you can't inspect your processes directly, for instance, when when you're running microservices.

-In these cases you will have to first produce some heap dumps.
-One good lib to do so is [heapdump](https://www.npmjs.com/package/heapdump).
-It uses v8 cpp bindings to do so in older versions of node.
-Since [11.13](https://nodejs.org/api/v8.html#v8_v8_getheapsnapshot), you can do it in JS by running `v8.getHeapSnapshot()`.
+It's currently under development.

 ## Developing